Hitchwiki/hitchhiking.org/README.md

 * [randomroads.org](https://randomroads.org/), a magazine about independent forms of traveling, not actively maintained since 2015 or so

+This is a temporary placeholder page.
 We want to do something nice with the hitchhiking.org domain.
 [Ideas](https://github.com/Hitchwiki/hitchhiking.org/issues):
 - set up a [nostr based forum](https://github.com/Hitchwiki/hitchhiking.org/issues), in the spirit of [nostroots](https://github.com/Trustroots/nostroots).
 - [restore digihitch](https://github.com/Hitchwiki/hitchhiking.org/issues/3)
 - [ai.hitchhiking.org](https://github.com/Hitchwiki/hitchhiking.org/issues/4)